d4140n-4h3-1/SegMark/README.md

 ### Planned Features

-1. Support chapters as separate files.

-2. Provide Next and Previous controls for chapter-based .mdeb folders on detection.
+1. Enhance MDEB to detect page_number.md in separate chapters.

-3. Load table of contents from a sidebar in a similar fashion as Gitub.
+2. Load table of contents from a sidebar in a similar fashion as Gitub.

 ## Parser-Agnostic Features